Grievance (SAAO-II and other EHRA) Policy #614

 1. the covered employee was not provided appropriate notice when advance notice of discontinuation of employment is required;

-2. the personnel action violated the Equal Employment Opportunity and Protected Activity provisions of UNCSA’s SAAO-II & Other EPA Administrative Employees Policy;
+2. the personnel action violated the Equal Employment Opportunity and Protected Activity provisions of UNCSA’s SAAO-II & Other EHRA Administrative Employees Policy;

 3. the discharge for cause or other disciplinary action was illegal or violated Board of Governors policy; OR